LTUC/amman-prep-d14/Class01/lab/README.md

 # Lab 01 :

 ## Overview:
-Today you will start setting things up bu creating Github account.
+Today you will start setting things up by creating Github account.

 ## Requirements: